TomDillane/in-tune-studio/README.md

 ##### Anonymous User

-+ Ability to learn about the services the site offers
++ Ability to quickly gather what the site is about.
 + Ability to sign up to the site as a member
 + Ability to navigate around the site
 + Ability to view products